 Friday the 13th & Superstitions Around the World

-If the thought of Friday the 13th frightens you beyond belief, then you havefriggatriskaidekaphobia and should get to a doctor soon…just kidding!
+The fear of Friday the 13th is known as friggatriskaidekaphobia.
 In case you were curious, this word comes from combining Frigga – the Norse goddess named for Friday, with triskaidekaphobia – fear of the number thirteen.

 In Italy, Friday the 17th is considered a day of bad luck, 13 in Italy is typically considered a lucky number.

 Tuesday the 13th or martes trece is the day of bad luck in Spain and other Spanish speaking countries.

 Pearls are often worn by brides in American weddings.
 But a Mexican bride would not dare wear pearls on her wedding day, doing so would surely be the cause of bad luck and tears throughout the marriage.

 Ladies, this one’s for you – if you’re traveling to Poland, keep your purse off the floor!
 It is very bad luck.
 You will lose money and be broke!

 Bolivians never put their shoes on the table, it’s an unlucky gesture that will lead to poverty.
 It’s also a good practice in hygiene!

 In Hungary flowers are given in odd numbers to those still breathing – even numbered bouquets are reserved for corpses.